RedDeadDepresso/BAAuto/README.md

 9. If you've selected "Exit Emulator" or "Exit BAAuto and Emulator", provide the emulator path.
 For BlueStacks instances, create a shortcut for Blue Archive from the instance and choose it as the emulator path to ensure BAAuto only closes that specific instance.
 10. If you'd like to create new assets, you can refer to [this guide](https://github.com/Egoistically/ALAuto/wiki/Creating-new-assets-for-bot).

+Please feel free to use and modify BAAuto as you see fit.
+Your feedback and contributions are always welcome.

 ## Known Bugs
 Here are some known issues with BAAuto: